slavniyteo/one-line/README.md

 # TL;DR

-- After importing look at `Documentation/Examples/Overview/Overview.asset` and open it in InspectorWindow.
+- After importing look at `Documentation~/Examples/Overview/Overview.asset` (see the screenshot below) and open it in InspectorWindow.
 It'll show you all capabilities of the library;
 - In your code, add `using OneLine;` and `[OneLine]` to fields you want to draw into one line.
 Note that internal fields don't need `[OneLine]`: they are processed automatically;
 - IToo customize onelined fields, use **Width**, **Weight**, **HideLabel**, **Highlight**, **HideButtons** and **ArrayLength** attributes (see **Example.asset**);
 - Use **Separator** attribute to separate different fields;